JetBrains/kotlin/ReadMe.md

 *`resolveDependencies` task resolves dependencies for all platforms including dependencies downloaded by plugins.*

+You can also use `./scripts/update-verification-metadata.sh` script which includes both of these steps

 Keep in mind:

 - If you’re adding a dependency with OS mentioned in an artifact name (`darwin`, `mac`, `osx`, `linux`, `windows`), remember to add them to